 This is the effect of the rear braking forces on the suspension.
 Low anti-rise means that the suspension will soften and extend when braking, and high anti-rise means the suspension will compress and stiffen.
 Too low anti-rise will not do a good job counteracting the weight shift from braking, and too high anti-rise will stiffen the suspension to the point of losing traction over bumps.

 What is Anti-Squat?

 This is the amount of force pedaling and accelerating has on the suspension.
 High anti-squat numbers mean that pedaling forces will work to counteract high acceleration squat.
-Too high anti-squat will have a tendency to lose traction and feel “locked out” when pedaling.
-Too low anti-rise will not properly counteract the weight shift from acceleration which will cause unwanted suspension oscillation.
+Too high an anti-squat means lost traction and feeling “locked out” when pedaling.
+Too low an anti-rise means the bike will not properly counteract the weight shift from acceleration, which causes unwanted suspension oscillation.

 Commitment To Sustainability

-To that end, we are committed to trying to having an environmentally sustainable business to the extent we possibly can.
+To that end, we are committed to having the most environmentally-sustainable business we possibly can.
 We ship all our bikes in reusable Evoc travel cases to eliminate cardboard waste – the bike case is our special touch and a lasting symbol of the quality product inside.
 We recycle all inbound cardboard and plastic that comes to our office, and we don’t use plastic and paperware in our office break room.
-Further, we chose to work with a manufacturer that abides as much as possible to these principles too.
-They are committed to recycling all scrap carbon, minimizing or eliminating the use of any harsh chemicals in the manufacturing process and recycling and disposing of shop items responsibly.
+Adding to that, we choose to work with a manufacturer that abides to these principles too.
+They are committed to recycling scrap carbon, minimizing or eliminating the use of harsh chemicals in the manufacturing process and recycling and disposing of shop items responsibly.